 Historically, we have expanded some of our service offerings and gained new clients through strategic acquisitions.
-For example, in November 2011, we acquired the shareholding of Advanced Contact Solutions, Inc., or ACS, our former joint venture partner in WNS Philippines Inc. and increased our share ownership from 65% to 100%.
+For example, in November 2011, we acquired the shareholding of Advanced Contact Solutions, Inc. ("ACS"), our former joint venture partner in WNS Philippines Inc. and increased our share ownership from 65% to 100%.
 The lack of profitability of any of our acquisitions or joint ventures could have a material adverse effect on our operating results.

 In addition, our management may not be able to successfully integrate any acquired business into our operations or benefit from any joint ventures that we enter into, and any acquisition we do complete or any joint venture we do enter into may not result in long-term benefits to us.
 For instance, if we acquire a company, we could experience difficulties in assimilating that company's personnel, operations, technology and software, or the key personnel of the acquired company may decide not to work for us.
 For example, in June 2016, we acquired Value Edge, a provider of commercial research and analytics services to clients in the pharma industry.
-We cannot assure that we will be able to successfully integrate Value Edge's business operations with ours, or that we will be able to successfully leverage Value Edge's assets to grow our revenue, expand our service offerings and market share or achieve accretive benefits from our acquisition of Value Edge.
-Likewise, in January 2017, we acquired Denali Sourcing Services, Inc., a leading provider of strategic procurement BPM solutions in the high-tech, retail and CPG, banking and financial services, utilities, and healthcare verticals.
-We cannot assure that we will be able to successfully leverage Denali Sourcing Services, Inc.'s business operations with ours, or that we will be able to successfully integrate Denali Sourcing Services, Inc.'s business operations with ours, or that we will be able to successfully leverage Denali Sourcing Services, Inc.'s business operations with ours, or that we will be able to successfully leverage Denali Sourcing Services, Inc.'s business operations with ours, or that we will be able to successfully leverage Denali Sourcing Services, Inc.'s business operations with ours, or that we will be able to successfully leverage Denali Sourcing Services, Inc.'s business operations with ours, or that we will be able to successfully leverage Denali Sourcing Services, Inc.'s business operations with ours, or that we will be able to successfully leve
+In January 2017, we acquired Denali, a leading provider of strategic procurement BPM solutions in the high tech, retail and CPG, banking and financial services, utilities and healthcare verticals.
+In March 2017, we acquired HealthHelp, an industry leader in care management whose solutions are delivered by combining a proprietary technology platform rooted in evidence-based medical research, high-end predictive analytics, and deep healthcare industry expertise.
+While Value Edge contributed a \$0.2 million profit to our results of operations for fiscal 2017, HealthHelp and Denali contributed a \$0.3 million loss and a \$0.2 million loss, respectively, to our results of operations for fiscal 2017.
+There is no assurance that these acquisitions will be profitable for us.
+We also cannot assure you that we will be able to successfully integrate the business operations of Value Edge, Denali or HealthHelp with ours, or that we will be able to successfully leverage the assets of Value Edge, Denali or HealthHelp to grow our revenue, expand our service offerings and market share or achieve accretive benefits from these acquisitions.
+Further, we face the risk that the legal regime or regulatory requirements imposed on any business that we acquire may change following our acquisition and such changes may adversely affect our ability to achieve the expected accretive benefits from the acquisition, which could in turn require us to recognize an impairment of goodwill associated with the acquired business.
+See "-The international nature of our business exposes us to several risks, such as significant currency fluctuations and unexpected changes in the regulatory requirements of multiple jurisdictions."